jrgcubano/predicatebuilder/README.md

 Query Predicates Builder Example (C#)
 ================================

-Simple example to builder dynamic query predicates with filters and orders.
+Simple example to build dynamic query predicates with filters and orders.

 Used stuff: